bitcometz/run_pbjelly/source/README.rst

 Another bright spot in our pipeline is that you can just finish all the tasks by running a single job whereas you have to manually deliver the task each time and you also need to check that each task has been completed with the original PBJelly pipeline.

+.. raw:: html

-And its performance on ~600M genome comparing to the original PBJelly:
+    <font color="red">Performance </font> of run_pbjelly on ~600M genome comparing to the original PBJelly
+as the following tables, run_pbjelly achieve similar results but 10 times faster!

 .. csv-table::
    :file: tables/performance.tsv